ccnlab/kinase/sims/kinase/README.md

 Further, the above plot shows the comparison against the Urakubo PSD_Ca signal for this `NeurSpkCa` case -- it is very far off from capturing the detailed Ca dynamics.

-## RA25, Objrec, LVis sim results
+# RA25, Objrec, LVis sim results

-This is the most abstract, pragmatic starting model, using same SS, S, M cascading running-average computation on top of synaptic Ca computed directly from NMDA channels and VmDend, etc (same as used for driving good activation dynamics).
-Learning automatically happens at end of ThetaCycle.

 Versions are noted by their Go emer/axon tag (bumping to 1.3.1 as start of the Kinase era).
+In reverse chronological order..

+## v.1.3.5

+* TODO: consider some combination of function of overall CaMKII level, and the error-driven diff -- e.g. multiply two factors?  something.. basically need to figure out how to get the STDP result plus the err diff, and perhaps have some additional mechanism of differentiation -- the biophysically grounded mech is pretty good overall, but CHL `NeurSpkCa` does better for avoiding hogging..

+## v1.3.3, .4

+* Explored many params on `SynNMDACa` in `ra25` -- `MgC 1.4, Voff=5` def better on PCA, `CaThr = .2` best, `Dend Exp = .6, R = 5` is best.
+VGCCCa 20 vs. 0 doesn't seem that different.
+Despite improvements, `SynNMDACa` remains about 2x worse on PCA Top5 values compared to ra25.  `objrec` is better but still fails.

+* Could not get `SpkSpkCa` as an "OR" function to learn at all -- too non-product-y: This rule simply says that there is a "synaptic" spike impulse whenever *either* the pre or post: `SynSpk = SSpk || RSpk` -- either spike counts, but there is no specific interaction.
+This SynSpk value then drives the same cascade of time integrations, as usual, with the first CaM stage with a Tau of 10 giving a reasonable approximation of the Urakubo Ca.  See `results/fig_kinase_synspkca_thetaerr_nrep3_isi01.png`

+* In non-tagged subsequent commits all with local `ra25` testing: Tried various ways of incorporating the XCal function into SynNMDACa, with no benefits noted.
+Remembered the key feature of XCal, that the checkmark is driven by `CaP` levels, so when this goes down near 0 in plus phase, no learning happens.
+This is the `LrnM` param in neuron-level `SpkCa` params.
+However, using `MTau=10` `PTau=40` instead of the reverse could obviate the need for this.
+TODO: test this more systematically.

+* Developed first-pass on *product-based* `SynSpkCa` which uses the product of decaying neuron-level `CaM` values as the initial synaptic Ca driver function.
+This works well on `ra25` and shows good PCA Top5 performance -- investigating this one further.

+* TODO: `SynNMDACa` should be using Urakbuo ITau=100, Tau=30 dynamics for *sender* NMDA used in learning!
+This is not currently the case!

+## v1.3.2

+* Added `Dend.CaThr` on post-norm Ca (renamed Jca -> RCa) -- creates more differentiation on the recv side.
+Reflects the effects of buffering.

 ## v1.3.1

+Explored `SynNMDACa` across ra25, objrec, lvis models:

-* Urakubo-matching allosteric NMDA dynamics do NOT work well for soft bistability dynamic -- Inhib causes too much noise, like synaptic failure.
+* Urakubo-matching allosteric NMDA dynamics do NOT work well for soft bistability dynamic in terms of Tau and Inhib causes too much noise, like synaptic failure.
 May work well at larger scale.
 Sticking with `Tau = 100, MgC = 1, ITau = 1` (disabled).
 Also `SnmdaDeplete` and `SeiDeplete` off -- also major source of noise, as discussed here: https://github.com/emer/axon/issues/28#issuecomment-1032297427

 * First thing I tried worked really well: Basic default `40/10/40` taus for `CaM, CaP, CaD` cascade, `DScale=0.93`, `MinLrn=0.02`, `Lrate.Base=0.005`.